olivercalazans/netxplorer/README.md

 <br>

 ## Dependencies
-This project has a single dependency: the Scapy library, which enables easy manipulation of network packets.
-You can explore the library on [GitHub](https://github.com/secdev/scapy) or visit the [official website](https://scapy.net/) for more details.
+This project has a single dependency: Python 3.10 or higher.
+This code relies solely on Python's standard libraries.
 > [!IMPORTANT]
 > Although the code is designed to run on Linux systems, it can also be used on Windows via WSL (Windows Subsystem for Linux).